Selling Merchant Processing Services is a Great Career for Independent Sales People: This is Why…

 Now, of course, when it comes to actually being involved in the action, you will come across both the benefits and the drawbacks.
 We will first touch on a few key advantages of entering into this business so you can have the insights to set your expectations straight.
 Then, we will move towards the drawbacks.
 So let’s discuss the good stuff first:

 Freedom of Working:

-What’s the one thing that separates office workers from the merchant services sales reps?
+What’s the one thing that separates office workers from the independent sales people?
 The office workers are under the microscope of their managers.
-But if we talk about the merchant account resellers, then they are their own bosses.
+But if we talk about the independent agents’, then they are their own bosses.

 You get to decide when to wake up in the morning, when to call it a night, and when to have a sick day (even when you’re not under the weather).
 You decide your own working schedule, and your coffee table is basically your work desk.